ZephyrianDawnstrider/consultation_webapp_industry/docx/admin/ADMIN_DOCUMENTATION.md

 ## Admin Overview

 ### What is the Admin Interface?
-The Admin Interface (`custom_admin/`) is a comprehensive management system that allows administrators to oversee all aspects of the consultation platform.
+The Admin Interface (`custom_admin/`) is a comprehensive management system that allows administrators to oversee all aspects of the consultant platform.
 It provides complete control over consultants, clients, system settings, and platform operations.

 ### Admin Responsibilities
 - **Consultant Oversight**: Approve, manage, and monitor consultant profiles